-In this video sequence, the camera exhibits a pronounced panning motion, while four different cars enter and leave the scene.
-The cars and the background have regions of low texture.
-The intensity of some of the cars is very similar to the intensity of parts of the background.
+intensity of some of the cars is very similar to the intensity of parts of the background.

-Figs. 18, top and bottom, show the good results obtained after segmenting the sequence with our algorithm.
+Fig. 18, top and bottom, shows the good results obtained after segmenting the sequence with our algorithm.
 Fig. 18, bottom, displays the background world image, while Fig. 18, top, shows the world images of each of the moving cars.
-The estimates of the templates for the cars in Fig. 18 become, from left to right, unambiguous after 10, 10, and 14 frames, respectively.
+The estimates of the templates for the cars in Fig. 18 become, from left to right, unambiguous after ten, ten, and 14 frames, respectively.